microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

    - Microsoft.SQLSever
    - Microsoft.StorageAccount
    - Microsoft.AppService
+* Make sure you have a dedicated Microsoft **Fabric Capacity** deployed in Azure with SKU F8 or higher.
 * You must only execute one deployment at a time and wait for its completion.
 Running multiple deployments simultaneously is highly discouraged, as it can lead to deployment failures.
 * Select a region where the desired Azure Services are available.
 If certain services are not available, deployment may fail.
 See [Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target service availability (consider the region availability for Synapse workspace, IoT Central and cognitive services while choosing a location).
 * In this Accelerator, we have converted real-time reports into static reports for the user's ease but have covered the entire process to configure real-time datasets.
 Using those real-time datasets, you can create real-time reports.